Roma2Lug-Projects/Shuffler/README.md

 HowTo
 -----

-The program will generate a Latex document starting from a text file with questions and a list of students.
+The program will generate a Latex document and an answer file starting from a text file with questions and a list of students.

 NOTE: THE LIST OF STUDENTS ACTUALLY NEED TO BE IN FILE STUDENTS.TXT